Tearsheet

 AI Analysis | Feedback

-Mr. Lear has served as the Chairman of the Board of Directors of North Shore MHC and North Shore Trust and Savings since 2012, and as a director since 2003.
-He served as the Chief Executive Officer of North Shore Trust and Savings from 1998 to 2022 and has held various capacities with North Shore Trust and Savings since 1979.
-Mr. Lear holds a degree in Finance/Business Administration from the University of Illinois at Urbana-Champaign and an MBA from The Lake Forest Graduate School of Management.
-He previously served on the Board of Directors and as Chairman of The Illinois League of Financial Institutions.
+Stephen G. Lear has served as the Chairman of the Board of Directors of North Shore MHC and North Shore Trust and Savings since 2012 and as a director since 2003.
+He was the Chief Executive Officer of North Shore Trust and Savings from 1998 to 2022.
+Mr. Lear has held various roles with North Shore Trust and Savings since 1979.
+He earned a degree in Finance/Business Administration from the University of Illinois at Urbana-Champaign and an MBA from The Lake Forest Graduate School of Management.
+Mr. Lear previously served on the Board of Directors and as Chairman of The Illinois League of Financial Institutions.

-Nathan E. Walker Executive Vice President, NSTS Bancorp, Inc. and President and Chief Executive Officer, North Shore Trust and Savings
+Nathan E. Walker, Executive Vice President, NSTS Bancorp, Inc.; President and Chief Executive Officer, North Shore Trust and Savings

-Mr. Walker has served as the President and Chief Executive Officer of North Shore Trust and Savings since July 2022.
-Prior to this, he was President and Chief Operating Officer since November 2020, and Chief Operating Officer since November 2019.
-Mr. Walker joined North Shore Trust and Savings in 1996 and previously held the role of Senior Vice President of Retail Banking from 2010 to 2020.
-He earned a Bachelor's of Science degree in Finance from the University of Wisconsin-Parkside, a Master's degree in Business Administration from Cardinal Stritch University, and an advanced degree from the Graduate School of Banking at the University of Wisconsin Madison.
-Mr. Walker serves on the board of directors of Siena Catholic Schools of Racine, Wisconsin.
+Nathan E. Walker has served as the President and Chief Executive Officer of North Shore Trust and Savings since July 2022, President and Chief Operating Officer since November 2020, and Chief Operating Officer since November 2019.
+He joined North Shore Trust and Savings in 1996, previously holding the role of Senior Vice President of Retail Banking from 2010 to 2020.
+Mr. Walker holds a Bachelor's of Science degree in Finance from the University of Wisconsin-Parkside, a Master's degree in Business Administration from Cardinal Stritch University, and an advanced degree from the Graduate School of Banking at the University of Wisconsin Madison.
+He also serves on the board of directors of Siena Catholic Schools of Racine, Wisconsin.

-Ms. Schoolcraft has served as the Chief Financial Officer of North Shore Trust and Savings since April 2021.
-She previously held the position of Controller of North Shore Trust and Savings from April 2020 to April 2021.
-Before joining North Shore Trust and Savings, Ms. Schoolcraft worked as a Staff Auditor (Manager) at KPMG, LLP from 2013 to 2020.
-She serves on the audit committee of Cunningham Children's Home and received a Bachelor's and Master's Degree in Accounting from Truman State University.
+Carissa H. Schoolcraft has served as the Chief Financial Officer of North Shore Trust and Savings since April 2021.
+Prior to this, she was the Controller of North Shore Trust and Savings from April 2020 to April 2021.
+Before joining North Shore Trust and Savings, Ms. Schoolcraft was a Staff Auditor (Manager) at KPMG, LLP from 2013 to 2020.
+She serves on the audit committee of Cunningham Children's Home and holds Bachelor's and Master's Degrees in Accounting from Truman State University.

-Ms. Avakian has served as the Vice President and Chief Lending Officer of North Shore Trust and Savings since 2019.
-She started her career at North Shore Trust and Savings in 1983 and has held various roles within the lending function, and is a member of the loan committee.
-Ms. Avakian received her Bachelor's in Communication from St. Norbert College and is a member of the Lake County Property Investor's Association.
+Amy L. Avakian has held the position of Vice President and Chief Lending Officer of North Shore Trust and Savings since 2019.
+She began her career at North Shore Trust and Savings in 1983 and has served in various lending roles, also being a member of the loan committee.
+Ms. Avakian earned her Bachelor's in Communication from St. Norbert College and is a member of the Lake County Property Investor's Association.

 AI Analysis | Feedback